tsegeron/FoodiesMobileApp/README.md

 # FoodiesMobileApp
-Android mobile application build fully in Kotlin with Jetpack Compose
+Jetpack Compose Android app with the use of Retrofit, Preferences DataStore, Dependency Injection.

 ## App Lifecycle